Romfs

 ROMFS (Read-Only Memory File System) is a minimal, read-only computing file system designed for storing files in read-only memory, particularly in Electrically Erasable Programmable Read-Only Memory (EEPROM) or similar ROM media.
 Due to its small size and straightforward design, it's commonly used in devices where system resources are limited.
-It's a part of the Linux Kernal since version 2.1.21 and can be implemented on other Unix-like systems with appropriate support.
+It's a part of the Linux Kernel since version 2.1.21 and can be implemented on other Unix-like systems with appropriate support.